se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/text.md

 }
 ```

-When the code `james.setGirlfriend(jean)` is executed, the code ensures that `james` break up with any current girlfriend before he accepts `jean` as the girlfriend.
-Furthermore, the code ensures that `jean` breaks up with any existing boyfriends and accepts `james` as the boyfriend.
+When `james.setGirlfriend(jean)` is executed, the code ensures that `james` breaks up with any current girlfriend before he accepts `jean` as his girlfriend.
+Furthermore, the code ensures that `jean` breaks up with any existing boyfriends before accepting `james` as her boyfriend.

 </div>